 Interested applicants should e-mail a letter of inquiry and current curriculum vitae to: Tiara Williams, Physician Sourcing Specialist at firstname.lastname@example.org

-The University of Maryland, Baltimore is an equal opportunity, affirmative action employer.
-Minorities, women, veterans and individuals with disabilities are encouraged to apply.
+UMB is an Equal Opportunity/Affirmative Action Employer.
+Minorities, women, protected veterans and individuals with disabilities are encouraged to apply.